UNDERSTANDING THE CAMINO DE SANTIAGO

 WHAT IS THE SIGNIFICANCE OF THE SCALLOP SHELL?

-We will provide you with your very own scallop shell when you start your journey!
+We’ll provide you with your very own scallop shell when your journey with us begins.

 IS IT A RELIGIOUS PILGRIMAGE?